JuliaCI/PkgEval.jl/README.md

 2. Build a julia binary distribution

-You have to choices.
-Either you build a binary distribution of julia yourself (or let the buildbots do it), you you may use the script that ships with NewPkgEval to do it for you.
+You have two choices.
+Either you build a binary distribution of julia yourself (or let the buildbots do it), or you may use the script that ships with NewPkgEval to do it for you.
 To use the built-in script, run
 ```